openalpr/openalpr/doc/source/web_server.rst

 Agent Installation
 ===================

 The :ref:`OpenALPR agent <alprd>`  is installed as either a Virtual Machine (VM) or a Debian install for 64-bit Ubuntu Linux.
-The VM installs in a matter of minutes and can run on any operating system (e.g., Windows, Linux, Mac OS X).
+The VM installs in a few minutes and can run on any operating system (e.g., Windows, Linux, Mac OS X).
 The Debian installer for 64-bit Ubuntu Linux is a more advanced install option.

 Virtual Machine Install
 -------------------------